Top things to do in the Canaries for action lovers

 The windswept island of Fuerteventura is one of the most popular destinations for windsurfing in the world.
 Its large natural wonders and frequent breezes make windsurfing practice more interesting and thrilling than ever.

 Here, you can find Fuerteventura resorts that are perfect for windsurfing.
 They are located close to beautiful beaches and have convenient places to stay.
-Key examples are:
+Some of the best places are:

 - Corrajelo: it is a major tourist resort in northern Fuerteventura.
 There, you can find Rocky Point, a perfect spot for windsurfing, especially in the winter months.